Best Project Management Tools for Educators and Teachers 2026

 - Flat-rate pricing makes it economical for large school teams

-- Forces structured communication, reducing email chaos
+- Forces structured communication, which reduces email chaos

 Cons: